 There are two common methods for trimming aligners.
 Some companies, like Candid, cut their aligners straight across the top so that they slightly overlap the gums.
 Others, like Invisalign, scallop them to match your gum line.
 Typically, straight-cut aligners work faster than scalloped ones, as they can leverage the gums to exert more force on your teeth.

 However, Invisalign is the exception to this rule.
-They scallop their aligners, but also have the ability to use small attachments that anchor them in place, matching the effectiveness of straight-cut aligners.
+They scallop their aligners, but can also use small attachments that anchor them in place, matching the effectiveness of straight-cut aligners.

 It’s worth noting that Candid works exclusively with orthodontists to create and oversee your treatment plan.
 These orthodontists work remotely, but still possess a high level of expertise.
 For reference, an orthodontist is more specialized than a general licensed dentist.
 They spend 6 postgraduate years studying the art of moving teeth and crafting smiles.
-Candid, byte, and Smilelove are the only home aligner companies that include only orthodontists in their networks.
+Candid and byte are the only home aligner companies that include only orthodontists in their networks.

 And Candid goes a step further and gives you access to your orthodontist throughout the treatment process.
 With their Remote Monitoring system, you’ll use a special device to send intraoral images to your orthodontist every 7-10 days.
 This way, they can regularly evaluate your progress, and Candid claims that it can even decrease your treatment time by up to 30%.
 It’s not quite as effective as physical office visits, but it’s the next best thing.